 Oracle Database, and

-Each location in the database represents a region where all
+Each main entry in the database represents a timezone

-clocks keeping local time have agreed since 1970.
+for a set of civil-time clocks that have all agreed since 1970.

-Locations are identified by continent or ocean and then by the name of
+Timezones are typically identified by continent or ocean and then by the

 represents most of the US eastern time zone;